 In 1932, however, Lausanne became the first Romand city to have a plastic arts fund.
 Designed to “embellish the city”, it commissioned artists: Milo Martin’s Baigneuse at the Parc Mon-Repos was the first.
 Since 1950, a “cultural percent” has been established for decorating and artistically animating public buildings (roughly 1% of the overall budget).

 Lausanne’s love affair with photography started early.
 Beginning with its first exhibition in 1840, presented by a certain Compar, a “student of Daguerre”, this long union was made official by the opening of the Musée de l’Elysée in 1985.
 Since then, photography has spread the name of the city, and Lausanne has sent exhibitions and participated in the photographic debate all over the planet.

-Amateur d'art ou néophyte, parcourez ici les différentes galleries de la Ville de Lausanne et découvrez les diverses expositions et autres vernissages.
+Amateur d'art ou néophyte, parcourez ici les différentes galeries de la Ville de Lausanne et découvrez les diverses expositions et autres vernissages.
 Il y en à pour tout les goûts!

 Service de la culture

 Fax +41 21 315 20 30